johanndominicthomas/Real-time-NIDS-using-Machine-Learning/README.md

 ```

 On Windows:
--In Windows, Scapy requires the npcap driver to access raw sockets.To install it:
+-  In Windows, Scapy requires the npcap driver to access raw sockets.To install it:
  Go to the [npcap site](https://npcap.com/#download).
  Download the latest npcap installer.
  Run the exe file and during installation, check the following boxes: